 I have been getting a lot of emails from people looking for help, and as I’ve mentioned before, I really appreciate getting these emails for a number of reasons.
 For one thing, it lets me know I’m doing something right here, if random strangers from the Internet want to know my opinion.

-Additionally, it gives me new ideas of what to write about, and also, in a way, I think gives me practice for when I am someday a PT.
+Getting questions from readers also gives me new ideas of what to write about, and also gives me practice for when I am someday a PT.
 Because people ask about every dimension of their problem– not just the mechanics of the joint itself, but psychological; emotional; how to find the right doctor.
 These are all questions I will spend my career answering, and the “how” isn’t necessarily something you learn in PT school.

 So, for those of you who are comfortable, I wanted to ask a quick favor: